Napolitano to Newsmax: Trump Fraud Case Could Fare Better on Appeal

 Donald Trump's civil fraud case in New York is "odd" because of the "extraordinary" fine levied by Judge Arthur Engoron — but that sum could be flipped if Trump takes the case to the New York Court of Appeals, former New Jersey Superior Court Judge Andrew Napolitano told Newsmax on Monday.

-Napolitano told "Newsline" an argument from the former president based on the Eigtth Amendment — which prohibits "excessive fines" — would be tricky.
+Napolitano told "Newsline" an argument from the former president based on the Eighth Amendment — which prohibits "excessive fines" — would be tricky.

 "This is such a weird, odd case because the penalty is extraordinary," Napolitano said.
 "The loss of $400 million — going up $100,000 a day — for a crime not committed, and harm not caused.